kscott94/SeqFinder/README.md

 # SeqFinder

-### SeqFinder is a unix-based commandline tool for finding genomics sequences from an input positoin.
-Note: this only works with single chromosomed organisms.
-Otherwise, split chromosomes into separate files.
+### SeqFinder is a unix-based commandline tool for finding genomic sequences from an specified position.
+Note: if the genome contains multiple chromosomes, split chromosomes into separate files.
+Additionally, remove fasta header

 ### The index file should contain a list of genomic positions separated by new lines